passasooz/envsync/README.md

 3. With `--from-example`, it does the reverse: adds new keys to local `env` files and removes obsolete ones, never touching existing values.
 4. In both cases, it reports (or removes) keys left behind.

 The result?
-Always up-to-date examples to version and local `.env` files aligned after every pull.
+Every `.env` in the team stays up-to-date automatically, with committed examples acting as the single source of truth.

 ---